 The 2017 refurbishment project cost Cunard around GBP 30 million (USD 40 million).
 The increased passenger capacity was accomplished by adding to the ship a whole new aft deck section.

-Queen Victoria’s drydock refurbishment in 2015 (December 2014 – January 2015) resulted in no major deck plan changes, excepting the new single cabins added on deck 2.
-The dry-dock was at Bohm + Voss shipyard (Hamburg) and included mainly maintenance works on the hull and propulsion (Azipods bearings changing).
-Drydock refurbishment works were done by almost 2000 people working on the ship (around 600,000 work hours).
+Queen Victoria’s drydock refurbishment in 2015 (December 2014 - January 2015) resulted in no major deckplan changes, excepting the new single cabins added on deck 2.
+The dry-dock was at Bohm+Voss Shipyard (Hamburg Germany) and included mainly maintenance works on the hull and propulsion (Azipods bearings changing).
+Drydock works were done by almost 2000 people working on the ship (around 600,000 work hours).
 The refit (as upgrades and renovations) featured: